 I plan to add a little bit more Smithson over the next few months, bringing it up to roughly the same percentage in my portfolio as my other small-cap investment trusts, particularly if I can catch it at a discount.

-Its AGM is being held on 30 March 2020 and there should be a presentation from manager Simon Barnard, which should be on its website a few weeks later.
+Its AGM is being held on 30 March 2020 and there should be a presentation from manager Simon Barnard.
 It will be interesting to see the dynamic between Smith and Barnard at the meeting.
+[As it turned out, this presentation was online-only and can now be viewed at https://www.smithson.co.uk/tv — the Q&A session in the last 10-15 minutes is the most interesting bit in my view].

 Please note that I may own some of the investments mentioned above.
 You can see my current holdings on my portfolio page and the index page summarises all my posts by category.
 Nothing in this article or on this website should be regarded as a buy or sell recommendation as this site is not authorised to give financial advice and I'm just a random person writing a blog in his spare time.
 Always do your own research and seek financial advice if necessary!